 The caterpillar pictured directly above have 13 segments, 7 are black and 6 are brown.
 There are 4 dark stripes on the front end of the caterpillar and 3 on the rear.
-So, compared to the 5/5.5/2.5 ratio from last year, the beginner and middle of winter should not be as bad this year.
-However, the weatherman are predicting this winter will be worse.
+So, compared to the 5/5.5/2.5 ratio from last year, the beginning and middle of winter should not be as bad this year.
+However, the weathermen are predicting this winter will be worse.

 Many of the other Woolly Bear caterpillars we have seen this fall did not have dense hair and seemed to have more brown.
 These are both indications that the winter will be mild.

 The last caterpillar pictured is from October 2021.
 It is not the same caterpillar as the ones pictured above it.

 So, does their coloring change due to their diet or the upcoming winter?
 I guess we will have to wait to find out.